 ABOUT THE SEATTLE REPERTORY JAZZ ORCHESTRA

-The Seattle Repertory Jazz Orchestra's mission is to promote appreciation of the unique American art form of large ensemble jazz and to share the joy of live professional jazz performance.
+The Seattle Repertory Jazz Orchestra's mission is to promote appreciation of the uniquely American art form of large ensemble jazz and to share the joy of live professional jazz performance.

 SRJO is the Northwest's premier big band jazz ensemble.
-Founded in 1995, the 17-piece big band is made up of the most prominent jazz soloists and band leaders in the greater Seattle area.
+Founded in 1995, the 17-piece big band is made up of some of the most prominent jazz soloists and band leaders in the Pacific Northwest.

-The SRJO is co-directed by drummer Clarence Acox, nationally recognized director of bands at Seattle's Garfield High School, and saxophonist/arranger Michael Brockman, long-time faculty member at the University of Washington School of Music.
+For almost three decades, the SRJO was co-directed by drummer Clarence Acox, nationally recognized director of bands at Seattle's Garfield High School, and saxophonist/arranger Michael Brockman, a long-time faculty member at the University of Washington School of Music.
+Michael has recently taken over as Artistic Director as Clarence turns his attention to his many other projects.
+He still serves as Artistic Director Emeritus.

-The SRJO's extensive and growing repertoire is drawn from the 100-year history of jazz, from turn-of-the-20th century ragtime to turn-of-the-21st century avant-garde.
-This includes works by America's most famous jazz composers, among them Fletcher Henderson, Charles Mingus, Gil Evans, Thelonious Monk, Dizzy Gillespie, Gerry Mulligan, Thad Jones, and of course, Count Basie and Duke Ellington.
-In addition, the SRJO's repertoire grows each year as the ensemble adds previously unpublished works to its library.
+The SRJO's extensive and growing repertoire is drawn from the 100-year history of jazz, from turn-of-the-20th-century ragtime to turn-of-the-21st-century avant-garde.
+This included works by America's most famous jazz composers, among them Fletcher Henderson, Charles Mingus, Gil Evans, Thelonious Monk, Dizzy Gillespie, Gerry Mulligan, Thad Jones, and of course, Count Basie and Duke Ellington.
+In addition, the SRJO's repertoire grows each year as the ensemble adds previously unpublished works to the SRJO library.